pcroch/find-movie/README.md

 ## III.
 HOW TO

 #### Sign-up the API
-  When you sin in, you **MUST** keep the authentication_token otherwise you won't be able to sign when creating new event.
+  When you sin in, you **MUST** keep somewhere the authentication_token otherwise you won't be able to sign when creating new event.

   Fetch: